The following is a listing of courses associated with Programming for the MIT and professional certificate programs.

 Explores intermediate and advanced real-time 3-D graphics programming techniques, including graphics shader programming, lighting and special effects, affine and perspective transformations, font rendering, user interfaces, developer tools and systems, and graphics debugging techniques.

 HGAM 6314 - SOFTWARE DEVELOPMENT IV

-Exposes students in the software development specialization to intermediate and advanced topics applicable to game development, with an emphasis on gameplay and engine systems, including data-driven design, procedural content, and artificial intelligence.
+Exposes students in the programming specialization to intermediate and advanced topics applicable to game development, with an emphasis on gameplay and engine systems, including data-driven design, procedural content, and artificial intelligence.
 Students work to develop rich interactive gameplay systems as well as planning and navigation AIs for autonomous agents and groups.

 Prerequisite: HGAM 6313

 Exposes students in the programming specialization to advanced topics in game programming, including technical issues such as hardware and software precision and performance, architecture and pipeline design, plat-forms and portability, streaming and memory management, floating point arithmetic, debugging techniques, and concurrency.